Pingjiang Road: The story of Hong Jun and Sai Jinhua

 Hong Jun, a scholar and diplomat temporarily residing on 27 Xuanqiao Lane, Pingjiang Road, met 20-year-old Sai Jinhua in 1886, then as a prostitute while on a flower boat.
 At the time Hong Jun was in mourning due to his mother's death.
 Hong Jun made Sai Jinhua his concubine one year after meeting her.
 Sai Jinhua followed Hong Jun in his diplomatic visits to Russia, Germany, Australia and the Netherlands, Sai Jinhua also gave birth to a daughter named Deguan.
 The couple returned to Suzhou in 1893 and made 29 Xuanqiao Lane home, neighboring Hong Jun's former residence.
 However, two months after their return, Hong Jun became sick and died at age 55.
 Sai Jinhua was forced to leave the house after Hong's death and carried on her profession as a courtesan in Shanghai.

 Transportation

-Pingjiang Road is within walking distance to the Xiangmen Station of Line 1, Suzhou Rail Transit.
+Pingjiang Road is within walking distance to the Xiangmen Station of Line 1 of the Suzhou Metro.